Skip to main content

 Max20

-During skill testing, variant instances count against this limit.
-If you are at capacity, the manager adjusts the number of variants or asks if you want to run sequentially.
+During agent evolution, variant instances count against this limit.
+If you are at capacity, the Operator agent adjusts the number of variants or asks if you want to run sequentially.

 Security and persistence